TheRecruitLab/build-process/README.md

 You can bypass the `pre-commit` hook by passing `--no-verify` to the commit command.
 This should be used sparingly and only when necessary.

 ## GitHub Action
-A standardized GitHub action [`build.yml`](https://github.com/ZeekInteractive/zeek-build-process/blob/main/templates/build.yml) file is included which will do all the steps necessary to run the scan commands on every push to GitHub.
+A standardized GitHub action [`build.yml`](https://github.com/TheRecruitLab/-build-process/blob/main/templates/build.yml) file is included which will do all the steps necessary to run the scan commands on every push to GitHub.

 This build file will automatically review your code and pull requests and give feedback.
 You should attempt to fix whatever issues are reported, however this system is still in an experimental stage and it may report things that be irrelevant.
-If you have any questions please contact Aaron Holbrook.
+If you have any questions please reach in #engineering on Slack.

 ## Customizing Configuration Files
 It is completely possible to tweak the tool configurations for your individual project.
-A `build` [folder](https://github.com/ZeekInteractive/zeek-build-process/tree/main/build) is created upon the initial installation.
+A `build` [folder](https://github.com/TheRecruitLab/-build-process/tree/main/build) is created upon the initial installation.

 Each tool has its own directory and configuration file.
 To tweak the individual file you will have to read the appropriate tool's documentation and see what works best.